JamesCC/VMXProxyPy/README.md

 If you want to get going quickly, head straight to the installation guide for your chosen platform.
 This is to install and setup VMXProxy on the computer / device that will connect your network to the mixer (serial port).

+For Windows users you can get an single installer that avoids the need to install Python.

 - Install VMXProxy on [Windows](docs/install_windows.md)
 - Install VMXProxy on [Linux PC](docs/install_linux.md)